-User fit testing is required for tight-fitting face pieces to ensure the RPE can protect the wearer and is carried out using one of two types of test:
+User fit testing is required for tight-fitting face piece RPE to ensure that it can protect the wearer and is carried out using one of two types of test:

 - Qualitative fit testing where an airborne substance is introduced and the test subject is asked if they can taste or smell it.
 If they can taste or smell it they fail the test.
-This method is not suitable for full face respirators. - Quantitative fit testing where airborne concentrations of a substance are measured inside and outside of the RPE and the ratio of these concentrations is calculated as a fit factor.
+This method is not suitable for full face respirators. - Quantitative fit testing, for example where airborne concentrations of a substance are measured inside and outside of the RPE and the ratio of these concentrations is calculated as a fit factor.